Here are some of the questions we hear most often, with answers to help you navigate the admissions process.

 Access to student health services in Schiffert Health Center is included in your comprehensive fee.
 The Schiffert Health Center provides services comparable to that of a family doctor.
 To learn more about medical insurance offered through Virginia Tech, visit the graduate health insurance pages of this website or contact the Student Medical Insurance Office (540/231-6226).

-The Virginia Tech Annual Campus Security and Fire Safety Report (main campus only) includes statistics for the past three years.
-The report is available at www.police.vt.edu/clery.
-A printed copy is available upon request by calling 540-231-6183.
+The Virginia Tech Annual Campus Security and Fire Safety Report includes statistics for 2015.
+The report is available on the Campus Police Annual Jeanne Clery Disclosure Reports webpage.
+A printed copy is available upon request by calling 540-231-1335.